Our Library and Archives are located in the Receiving Room, Chatham Historic Dockyard, in Kent, England.

 Although the Library and Archives are intended mainly for the use of Society members, non-members may also use the facilities in return for a suitable donation, and members of the public are welcome in the open section.

-WSS Chatham Library and Shop will be open from Sunday 12 February 2017.
-Before visiting please check with that a volunteer will be on duty -
+The WSS Chatham Library and Shop opened to visitors from Saturday 10th February 2018.
+Please always check with one of the undernoted that a volunteer will be on duty before visiting -

 Roy Metcalfe -- 01932 228423, mobile 07527 835711, Email: firstname.lastname@example.org